 Wet Ingredients:

-After 2 hours, press granola down firmly into pan, turn your oven off, and put the pan back into the oven.
-Leave it in the oven until completely cool (several more hours).
-This last step helps create more crunchy chunks, which I love.
+- After 2 hours, press the granola down firmly into the pan, turn your oven off, and put the pan back into the oven (with the oven door closed) until completely cool (this will take several hours but helps create a more crunchy granola, which I love).

 Brigette is a full-time wife and mother who is blessed with three amazing bundles of energy (ages 5, 3 and 1).
 She enjoys music, experimenting in the kitchen, homeschooling her children, finding great deals, long-distance running, and anything chocolate.